Are you a Chronicle Lover? Berlin Awaits You

 Pavillon Der Einheit

-No I’m not in Korea I’m still in Berlin amaze by this structure house build in the middle of the wall of berlin.
+No, I’m not in Korea I’m still in Berlin amaze by this structure house build in the middle of the wall of Berlin.

 Its called “Pavillion of Unity” found near Potsdamer Platz.

-The last kind of tower that is preserved in Berlin situated near Potsdamer Platz from the border of Erna-Burger-Strasse. you can definitely access inside and go on the top to have a panorama view of the city.
+The last kind of tower that preserved in Berlin situated near Potsdamer Platz from the border of Erna-Burger-Strasse. you can definitely access inside and go on the top to have a panorama view of the city.

 open 11:00 am to 3:00 pm entrance fee of 3,50 euros/person

-Personally I didn’t wanna go up cause it seems not to hight for my taste.
+Personally, I didn’t wanna go up cause it seems not to hight for my taste.